amitlevi11/amitlevi11/README.md

 💞️ I’m looking for collaborations in data analysis projects, process improvements, and tackling new technical challenges.

 ## Connect with me:
-LinkedIn: linkedin.com/in/amit-levi-aa3609230
+LinkedIn: linkedin.com/in/amit-levi-aa3609230.
-Email: amitlevi195eng@gmail.com
+Email: amitlevi195eng@gmail.com.
-Location: Center
+Location: Center.

 ### Goals for 2025: